» Residential Electrical Wiring: Guide to Home Wiring

 Notice: Installing additional electrical wiring for exterior recessed lighting should be done according to local and national electrical codes with a permit and be inspected.

-The Best Time to Install Exterior Recessed Lights
+Install Exterior Recessed Lights

 - The Cost to Install Recessed Lights, Now or Later